maggikpunkt/Jelly-Stream/readme.md

 Video: Video is always copied and never transcoded.

 Audio: mp4-compatible audio is always copied and never transcoded.
 Incompatible audio is transcoded to AAC-LC.
 Incompatible surround sound audio is additionally extracted to external files.
 This preserves the original audio while increasing compatibility for the price of having to store an additional audio track.

 Subtitles: Subtitles are transcoded to mov_text if possible.
-More complex subtitles (currently all except subrip) are additionally extracted to external files. hdmv_pgs_subtitle and dvb_subtitle are placed in a
-.mks containers because I could not figure out which file extension jellyfin needs for them.
+More complex subtitles (currently all except subrip) are additionally extracted to external files. hdmv_pgs_subtitle subtitles are placed in a .mks container because I could not figure out which file extension jellyfin needs for them.

 Others: All other stream types are currently not supported and will lead to an error instead of being thrown out silently.

+Cleaning: Audio and subtitle stream titles containing key words that describe video steams like 1080p, x264 etc. can be automatically cleaned by removing the title.
 ```

 [^1]: Make sure to pass the `--extractStereo` Flag if you really want to keep all streams in their original form.
 By